csalnav2/Floquet-Driven-Transmon-Lattice-based-Thermodynamic-Neuron--Linear-Boolean-Seperator/README.md

 Open quantum systems / GKSL master equation

-Your whole engine lives inside a GKSL / Lindblad master equation, so it’s good to nod to that:

 D. Manzano, “A short introduction to the Lindblad master equation,” AIP Adv.
 10, 025106 (2020), arXiv:1906.04478.
 Very readable intro to the GKSL equation and its structure. arXiv
 +1

-(If you want a “big textbook” reference, you can also mention Rivas & Huelga’s Open Quantum Systems, but that’s optional.)

 Transmon qubits and lattices